Authority: Vice Chancellor and Dean for Academic and Student Affairs (DASA)

 2. PROCEDURE AND REQUIREMENTS FOR REGISTRATION

 2.1 Registration forms for student organizations are online at getinvolved.ncsu.edu.
-The Student Involvement office can assist if questions arise throughout the process
+The Student Leadership and Engagement office can assist if questions arise throughout the process.

 2.2 Student Organizations must have at least six (6) members in order to be eligible for registration.

-2.3 Student Organizations are required to have an advisor.
-The advisor must be a NC State faculty or staff member, or a graduate student on a teaching, research, extension or services assistantship appointment.
+2.3 Although it is highly encouraged, Student Organizations are not required to have an advisor.
+If the Student Organization chooses to maintain an advisor, the advisor must be a NC State faculty or staff member, or a graduate student on a teaching, research, extension or services assistantship appointment.

-2.5 Registration for Student Organizations is an annual process; an organization must renew its registration each year during the registration period designated by Student Involvement.
+2.5 Registration for Student Organizations is an annual process; an organization must renew its registration each year during the registration period designated by Student Leadership and Engagement.
+Student Leadership and Engagement reserves the right to hold multiple registration periods and/or make modifications to the registration timeline or process.

-2.6 Registration occurs within the first 4 to 6 weeks each semester with a hard deadline.
-These deadlines are set and announced at least one semester in advance.
-New organizations must register during these same time periods as well.
+2.6 Registration for new Student Organizations will occur within the first 4 to 6 weeks each semester.
+These deadlines are set and announced at least two months in advance.

 3.1 Student Organizations are voluntary associations led by NC State students, which are legally separate entities from the university.
 Because they are voluntary associations, Student Organizations may not use “NC State” in their names other than to identify that the organization is located at NC State (i.e. “at NC State”), and they may not represent or imply that they speak for or in the name of the university.
 A Student Organization’s use of the university’s marks must comply with RUL 01.25.01—Trademark Licensing Rules.